Questions raised over Florida Cabinet meeting in Israel

 “To have all four of us going over to show our support for the state of Israel and economic development between the two countries I think is the bigger picture,” she said.

-The Cabinet, which also includes Republican Attorney General Ashley Moody and Republican Chief Financial Officer Jimmy Patronis, is scheduled to meet in Tallahassee six days after the officials return home — another sign it will handle state business at home while focusing the meeting abroad on its support for and ties with Israel.
+The Cabinet, which also includes Republican Attorney General Ashley Moody and Republican Chief Financial Officer Jimmy Patronis, is scheduled to meet in Tallahassee less than a week after the officials return home — another sign it will handle state business at home while focusing the meeting abroad on its support for and ties with Israel.

 Still, Cabinet meetings are supposed to be accessible for all.
 But unless they want to pay close to $2,000 for a round-trip airline ticket, not many regular Floridians will be able to attend — even if they can figure out when it’s going to be held.

-Note: This story has been corrected to show that the Cabinet meeting in Florida will be held less than a week after officials return, not six days afterward.